LOQUILLO/Fetch-SublimeText/README.md

 Added Symfony.

-Fixed small errors.

-Fixed an error with Nettuts, this don't support characters such as "ë".
+Fixed an error with Nettuts, this wasn't supporting characters such as "ë".